The ultimate driving machine.

 One important pitfall to look out for…

-Lots of entrepreneurs fall in love with a clever or witty tagline which doesn’t make any sense to their audience and they end up confusing people and getting ignored!
+Lots of entrepreneurs fall in love with a clever or witty tagline that doesn’t make any sense to their target audience.
+They’ll see catchy slogans or catchphrases like…

-Even if you think you have the smartest, sassiest, snappiest, tagline on the planet, if it’s confusing or unclear there’s only one thing to do… dump it!
+So, even if you think you have the smartest, sassiest, snappiest, tagline on the planet, if it’s confusing or unclear, there’s only one thing to do… dump it!

-If you have a business name that’s extremely literal — maybe something like Coaching for ADHD — then you probably don’t need a tagline because you already have a Type 1 tagline in your company name.
+If you have a business name that’s extremely literal — maybe something like Coaching for ADHD or Be A Better Blogger — then you probably don’t need a tagline because you already have a Type 1 tagline in your company name.

 But if you’re playing a bigger game and you do lots of different things and have a lot of different offers in your business, then it’s good to have a tagline that helps people get a clearer picture of what you do.